-5 Why Infrastructure Matters: Rotten Roads, Burn Economy | Brookings
+5 Why Infrastructure Matters: Rotten Roads, Bum Economy | Brookings

-- Education: The COVID-19 pandemic highlighted the importance of internet connectivity for remote learning.
+- networks for efficient management and sharing of patient records, improving quality of care and amplifying public health communication.
+These technologies improve access to, and the quality of, care while also enhancing public health initiatives. - Education: The COVID-19 pandemic highlighted the importance of internet connectivity for remote learning.
 Access to online resources and digital collaboration tools is crucial for students and educators.
 Communications networks make access to these resources, including e-learning platforms and digital libraries, which enable remote learning, support research, and facilitate collaboration amongst students, teachers, and educational institutions. - Financial Sector: Communications networks enable real-time access to market data and seamless execution of financial transactions, market operations, and client transactions, by facilitating secure and reliable communications between institutions, clients, and internal operational systems. - Civic Engagement: The internet enables citizens to stay informed about public services, participate in community events, and engage in the democratic process.
 It fosters informed civic activities by providing access to information on public services and community events, and supports digital participation to make it easier to engage in the democratic process.